dreamportdev/Osdev-Notes/07_VirtualFileSystem/03_TarFileSystem.md

 * We can lookup the file and return the address of where it starts to the vfs, so the read will know where to look for it.
 * We can map the file content somewhere in the memory

 These are just few examples, but there can be different options.
-In this guide we are going to simply return the location address of starting position of the file to the VFS layer, the driver will not keep track of opened files, and also we assume that the tar fs is fully loaded into memory  (but in the real world we probably will need a more complex way to handle stuff, because file systems will be stored on different devices, and will unlikely be fully loaded into memory).
+In this guide we are going to simply return the location address of starting position of the file to the VFS layer, the driver will not keep track of opened files, and also we assume that the tar fs is fully loaded into memory.
+In the real world we probably will need a more complex way to handle stuff, because file systems will be stored on different devices, and will unlikely be fully loaded into memory.

 With the assumptions above, we already have all that we need for opening the file, from a file system point of view, it could be useful just to create a open function to eventually handle the extra parameters passed by the vfs: